1826–1837 cholera pandemic: Legacy

 Hand bill from the New York City Board of Health, 1832: The outdated public health advice demonstrates the lack of understanding of the disease and its causes.

 Norwegian poet Henrik Wergeland wrote a stage play inspired by the pandemic, which had reached Norway.
 In The Indian Cholera (Den indiske Cholera, 1835), he set his play in Colonial India, lambasting the poor response to the pandemic by authorities.

 In response to the second cholera pandemic, the Ottoman Empire and Egypt reformed their quarantine systems, following the western Mediterranean model.
 In 1831, the Egyptian Quarantine Board was established.
 It constructed Egypt’s first modern lazaretto in Alexandria in 1833.
 In 1831, the Ottoman government set up the first permanent quarantine complex in Istanbul.
 In 1838, the Ottoman government established the Supreme Council of Health, which oversaw 59 quarantines.
 While largely useless against cholera, these quarantines shored up the two countries' epidemiological defenses against bubonic plague.

 As a result of the epidemic, the medical community developed a major advance, the intravenous saline drip.
 It was developed from the work of Dr. Thomas Latta of Leith, near Edinburgh.
 Latta established from blood studies that a saline drip greatly improved the condition of patients and saved many lives by preventing dehydration.
 Latta died in 1833 of tuberculosis.

+A major outbreak in Sligo, Ireland, was reported on by Charlotte Thornley; her son, Bram Stoker, later incorporated some of her stories about the epidemic into his literature, such as "The Invisible Giant" in Under the Sunset.
+It is also believed to have inspired the plague which Count Dracula brings to the town of Whitby in his novel Dracula.